Lured: Plot

-Fleming shares a stately home with Julian Wilde (Cedric Hardwicke), his business partner and friend.
-Fleming ultimately does win Sandra's heart, and they become engaged.
-Inspector Temple thanks her for her efforts and even agrees to come to their engagement party.

-During the party, Sandra accidentally discovers incriminating evidence in Fleming's desk, including a distinctive bracelet worn by her friend Lucy and her photograph.
+Fleming shares a stately home with Julian Wilde, his business partner and friend.
+Fleming ultimately wins Sandra's heart, and they become engaged.
+Temple thanks Sandra for her efforts and even agrees to come to their engagement party.
+There, Sandra accidentally discovers incriminating evidence in Fleming's desk, including a distinctive bracelet worn by Lucy.
 Fleming learns that Sandra was an undercover police agent when he is placed under arrest.
-Circumstantial evidence mounts up, his typewriter is identified as the one used for the poems, although he adamantly denies any involvement in the crimes.
-Sandra still loves him and believes him, but Scotland Yard do not.
+Fleming's typewriter is identified as the one used for the poems, although he adamantly denies any involvement in the crimes.
+Sandra believes him, but Scotland Yard do not.
 Fleming refuses to see Sandra, believing she only pretended to be in love with him in order to trap him.

-Lucy's body is found in the river.
-Wilde assures his incarcerated friend that he will hire the best lawyer and do everything possible to clear him.
-It occurs to Inspector Temple that it is Wilde who fancies poetry and more likely to be the killer.
-Temple confronts Wilde, but has no proof, and then learns that Fleming has confessed to the murders.
+Lucy's body is found in the River Thames.
+Wilde assures Fleming that he will do everything possible to clear his name.
+It occurs to Temple that it is Wilde who fancies poetry and more likely to be the killer.
+He confronts Wilde, but has no proof, and learns that Fleming has confessed to the murders.
 As Wilde prepares to flee the country, he is visited by Sandra.
 He is secretly obsessed with her, just as he was with the other women he abducted.
 Wilde at first expresses his desire for Sandra, then removes his scarf and tries to strangle her.
-Scotland Yard's men, led by Barrett, break through the windows to rescue her, just in time.
+Scotland Yard's men, led by Barrett, rescue Sandra just in time.
 It is then revealed that Fleming's confession was faked, part of a scheme by Sandra and Temple to trap Wilde.
 Fleming is set free, and he and Sandra make up and toast to better days ahead.